“I hoped this day wouldn’t come…but I need help with an IRS audit.”

 Keeping money from the government is a big no-no and you should plan on needing help with an IRS audit if you take careless risks.
 The main way to be an audit magnet is to not report – or under-report – capital gains.

 Sometimes, it’s unintentional.
 For example, if you are a sole proprietor and you forgot to report 1099 income, that might cue the need for help with an IRS audit.
 Or, at the very least, you’ll get a letter from the IRS asking for clarification.
-Providing a prompt response and that missing 1099 form should prevent a full-on audit.
+Most importantly, providing a prompt response and that missing 1099 form should prevent a full-on audit.
 (But don’t answer even simple IRS requests – like needing a 1099 form – without getting help with an IRS audit from a CPA…see Tip #3.)

 Or, perhaps you own cryptocurrency and weren’t aware of the new IRS rulings from late 2019.
 These rulings require you to do 3 key things, including reporting if any virtual currencies you own underwent a “hard fork.”
 Here at Robert P. Russo CPA, PC, we are well-versed in providing help with an IRS audit – especially one that involves cryptocurrency.
 If you own crypto, contact us now to help avoid an audit.